g3rv4/g3rv4.com/_posts/2017-01-01-I-got-a-job-at-stackoverflow.md

 The moment I finished our first call with Tom, I decided I'd blog about their interviewing process regardless of the outcome, as I honestly felt at every step of the way that the experience was super valuable for anyone interested in how great companies work.
 I especially loved Stack before applying, and the feeling has just got stronger.
 I can't believe it's been more than 3 months since I started.

 Are you about to apply to Stack?
-DO IT ([here's a glassdoor review](https://www.glassdoor.com/Interview/Stack-Overflow-User-Experience-Researcher-Interview-Questions-EI_IE504626.0,14_KO15,41.htm#InterviewReview_12107239) from someone who wasn't as lucky as I was).
-You have everything to gain.
+DO IT.